colincullen/react_on_phoenix/README.md

 # React on Phoenix Minimal Setup
+This repo contains a reference version of a Phoenix scaffolding to which React has bee added.
+This implementation was created by following the instructions that follow.
+To view the change differences

 A minimal set of instructions for adding React to a Phoenix project I credit these instructions to the following website for this minimalist approach - with some minor changes and/or modifications: